 So Why Are Some People Bitten More?

 After noting all of these aspects that attract bed bugs that you really can’t do anything about, it might still seem that some people aren’t suffering nearly as much as others.
 One person in the bed might get bitten a lot, while the person next to them might not be bothered at all.
-One person wakes up with welts all over their body (or develops them over 24 hours), while another person gets off scott free.
+One person wakes up with welts all over their body (or develops them over 24 hours), while another person gets off scot-free.
 What gives?

 One Person Might Be More Restless